valschi/PUI2017_vjs306/HW5_vjs306/README.md

 __Assignment 3__

-For Assignment 3 I worked with Matt.
+For Assignment 3 I worked mainly with Matt and Sarah.
 The most time consuming part was making sure the experiment was reproduceable, by means of accessing the data and storing into PUIdata.
 I ended up uploading the .csv raw files to my github just to be safe.

 Working with this data was interesting as it was less abstract than other assignments.